What is borosilicate glass and why is it a good medium for blown glass Hummingbird feeders?

 Is there any way to keep the bees from raiding the nectar?

 Honey bees will only raid nectar if they can fit through the feeding portals, or if the nectar is close enough to the portal that they can reach it.
 The feeding ports on our feeders are small enough to keep the bees out, and the surface of the nectar puddle is far enough away from the port that the bees cannot reach it.
 These feeders are honey bee proof.
 HOWEVER…we have seen yellow jackets and other stingy yellow “beeish” looking insects raid our feeders in the height of summer, say, July and August.
 Here in Eugene, Oregon that is when the weather gets very hot and dry, the insects get very aggressive and squeeze their way past the portal into the nectar.
-We have been working on a fix for this situation – a modification to the base cowling involving metal flowers affixed to the portals, making the openings smaller, keeping everything but hummingbirds out.
-We expect this solution in to be in production by 2021 and in the meantime, if you have a yellow jacket problem, contact us and we’ll send you what we’ve been using to keep the insects out: 3D printed flowers epoxied to the cowling with very small openings.
+We’ve added a fix – a modification to the base cowling involving metal flowers affixed to the portals, making the openings smaller, keeping everything but hummingbirds out.

 How do you keep ants away?